 Well, that’s a great start.
 Is a kidnapping our next objective?
 Are we going to turn little kids into donkeys and sell them?

 …What?
-Not my fault you haven’t watched Disney’s Pinnochio.
+Not my fault you didn’t know the story of Pinnochio.

 This little girl is referred to as Six.
 Why Six?
 I guess she’s Child No. 6, since there are other children in the Maw?
 Well, who knows.
 You’re looking at one of those platformers with minimal storytelling.
 All you have is the visuals for context.
 Good god, some freaky visuals.
 But context is definitely there…